Aim

 Overall, the key to eyesight improvement is relaxation, and

-used.
-In vision improvement classes
+In vision improvement classes we cover

-of various forms of visual strain, at how the mind affects vision,
+various forms of visual strain, at how the mind affects vision,

 and at posture, eye & body motion, massage, diet, color